【Latest 2026】 Recommended Welfare Vehicle Manufacturers Comparison: Toyota, Nissan, and Honda - A Guide to Choosing from 13 Models

 2-5.
 Honda Stepwgn Wheelchair Specification Vehicle

-The "Honda Stepwgn Wheelchair Specification Vehicle" aims to provide peace of mind and freedom for both wheelchair users and caregivers, thanks to its spacious interior and comprehensive equipment.
+The "Honda Stepwgn Wheelchair Specification Vehicle" aims to provide peace of mind and freedom for both wheelchair users and caregivers, thanks to its spacious interior and well-equipped features.

-The wheelchair seating position can be chosen from the second row, third row, or both, accommodating all types of wheelchairs.
-Additionally, the third-row seat can be easily stored under the floor with a simple pull of the shoulder strap, thanks to the "Magic Seat," allowing for a flat boarding space to be quickly and easily created.
+The wheelchair seating position can be selected from the second row, third row, or both, and it accommodates all types of wheelchairs.
+Moreover, the third-row seat can be easily stored under the floor by simply pulling a strap at the shoulder, thanks to the "Magic Seat," allowing for a flat boarding space to be quickly and easily created, making it very convenient.

 3-4.
 Nissan NV100 Clipper Rio

-Despite being a compact kei car, it offers a spacious interior that can comfortably accommodate a reclining wheelchair.
-The design allows for a wheelchair and regular seat to be side by side, enabling a total of four passengers.
-The ramp has a load capacity of 200kg, ensuring safe use even with heavy wheelchairs or in situations requiring assistance.
+Despite being a compact kei car, it offers ample interior space that allows even reclining wheelchairs to be comfortably accommodated.
+The design allows for a wheelchair and regular seats to be placed side by side, enabling a total of four passengers.
+The slope has a load capacity of 200kg, making it reliable for heavy wheelchairs or situations requiring assistance.

-Additionally, advanced safety features such as collision mitigation brakes and lane departure warning are standard on all grades.
-The high level of safety is likely a reason for its continued popularity.
+Additionally, advanced safety features such as collision mitigation brakes and lane departure warning are standard across all grades, enhancing its appeal as a safe choice.

 参照:NV100クリッパー リオ チェアキャブ|日産

-4. [One-Box Cars] Recommended Welfare Vehicles for Boarding with a Wheelchair
+4. [One-Box Vehicles] Recommended Welfare Vehicles for Wheelchair Access

 4-1.
 Toyota Hiace